adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 This approach should be used for convenience, not for performance.
 (If the abstraction only has one rule, we're simply exchanging one line of code for another.)

 If a selector deviates from the rules inside the abstraction, it should be removed from the list.
-Otherwise we could regress the other selectors and potentially experience override issues.
+Otherwise it could regress the other selectors and cause override issues.

 It's important to note that this is one of several techniques at our disposal.
 When a *thing* is well understood we can make use of other techniques, which we'll discuss in [Modules](/chapters/modules/), [State](/chapters/state/) and [Modifiers](/chapters/modifiers/).